apascualgarcia/ReplayEcology/README.md

   - `taxa_wsp.RDS/csv` - Table containing inferred species-level taxonomy of the 75,035 ASVs, the output of the dada2 function dada2::assignTaxonomy().

-  - `4_dada2/metadata_Time0D-7D-4M_May2022.csv` - This file contains the metadata of the samples, and is used to select/sort the samples APG used for analysis downstream of DADA2.
+  - `4_dada2/metadata_Time0D-7D-4M_May2022.csv` - This file contains the metadata of the samples, and is used to select/sort the samples used for analysis downstream of DADA2.

 * **outputs**:

   - `seqtab_matchedandfiltered.RDS/csv` - ASV vs samples table, restricted to the 2156 treehole communities (rows) and 1480 ASVs remaining after matching and filtering.
-Please not that this is not the final set of communities upon which APG's analysis was performed, since this initial filtering also picked up some samples from the Scheuerl study (which used some of the same communities with the same IDs).
-APG therefore performed a further filtering step downstream.
+Please note that this is not the final set of communities upon which downstream analysis was performed, since this initial filtering also picked up some samples from the Scheuerl study (which used some of the same communities with the same IDs).
+It was therefore performed a further filtering step downstream.
+  - `seqtab_matchedandfiltered_allsam.RDS/csv` - The same table without removing samples lower than 10K.

   - `taxa_wsp_matchedandfiltered.RDS/csv` - Table containing inferred species-level taxonomy of the 1480 remaining ASVs, matched with ASVs in seqtable.